It’s always a challenge to set up homeschooling space in a new house.

 Elizabeth liked doing her book work at the little table (which was mine when I was a child!) or desk while I did planning or blogging at my desk.

 I loved having all my work items in this nice space!
+We eventually got a printer stand to keep little fingers and paws away.

 I love looking back and realizing how little I needed to “do school” then with a baby, toddler, and early elementary.